Online alcohol treatment from home

 Physical, emotional, and mental support

-Through Workit, you’ll meet with an affiliated clinician and develop a therapeutic relationship with them.
+You’ll meet with a clinician who listens.
+Then in Shared Medical Appointments, you’ll get support from that provider, other Workit Health members, and the behavioral health team.
 You’re not going to feel alone out there.
 We have groups you join and courses that you can do that are fun and not like being in school.
 It’s supportive.
 It’s a little something you carry in your pocket.

 Workit Physician Assistant, VP of Medical Practice, Adjunct Professor at Seton Hall University PA Program